Climate reshapes life for tenacious gannets on Quebec isle

 That's especially so when those perils are combined with their curious compulsion, shared by many seabirds, to return each spring to the exact spot they left the year before.
 For these spirited divas, the next nesting spot over just won’t do.

-Worldwide, it remains difficult or impossible to tie any one massive die-off of seabirds or breeding calamity solely to global warming, for nature has its own jarring rhythms of abundance and deprivation.
+Worldwide, it remains difficult or impossible to tie any one massive die-off of seabirds or breeding calamity solely to global warming, for nature has its own jarring rhythms.

-But the evidence writ large, over decades, is unassailable: Warming and rising seas and the erratic weather events fueled by a changing climate are taking a heavy toll on seabirds.
-University of British Columbia researchers say seabird populations have fallen 70% since the mid-20th century.
+But the evidence writ large, is unassailable: Warming and rising seas and the erratic weather events fueled by a changing climate are taking a heavy toll.
+Researchers have estimated seabird populations have fallen as much as 70% since the mid-20th century.

-Climate-related losses have, for example, hit albatrosses in the central Pacific, common murres and Cassin’s auklets along the U.S. West Coast, puffins off the Maine coast, penguins in South Africa, endangered roseate terns off New England, and brown pelicans on vanishing islands off southeastern Louisiana.

-The struggles of many seabird species occur in marine wilderness far from humans.
-Those of the Bonaventure gannets, however, play out in plain sight, in a gift to scientists and the public, on the protected grounds of the Quebec government's Parc national de l’lle-Bonaventure-et-du-Rocher-Perce.
+The struggles of many seabirds occur far from humans.
+Those of the Bonaventure gannets, however, play out in plain sight, on the protected grounds of the Quebec government's Parc national de l’lle-Bonaventure-et-du-Rocher-Perce.

 At sea the gannets are magnificent in their grace and power.

-Using air currents off the water, they fly effortlessly high over the sea and dive nearly straight down in their hunt for fish, piercing the surface at 100 kilometers (60 miles) an hour like so many white missiles.
+They fly effortlessly high over the sea and dive nearly straight down in their hunt for fish, piercing the surface like so many white missiles.
 Their black-tipped wings, which span 2 meters (6 feet), are tightly tucked behind them.

 They dive in huge numbers near the island when mackerel — the prey that gives them the most energy — or herring or other smaller fish are abundant there.

-It's a sight that amazes even the most seasoned scientists every time.
+It's a sight that amazes even the most seasoned scientists.
 "It's so wow,” said Magella Guillemette, a pre-eminent gannet researcher at the University of Quebec in Rimouski, as he described watching the feeding frenzy from his small boat in the thick of it.

-With the island less than 3 kilometers (under 2 miles) from the Perce harbor, these Bonaventure birds are remarkably accessible to biologists and visitors who hike on trails thick with wildflowers in summer to see the birds up close.
-The clamor of the birds greets the hikers even before the full colony comes into view.
+With the island less than 3 kilometers (under 2 miles) from the Percé harbor, these birds are remarkably accessible to biologists and visitors who hike on trails thick with wildflowers in summer to see the birds up close.

-The gannets, unlike many other seabirds, seem utterly indifferent to humans.
+Unlike many other seabirds, the gannets seem utterly indifferent to humans.
 They gaze right through you with their porcelain blue eyes.

 “It’s rare that we have the possibility to look at wild animals like this,” said Marie-Dominique Nadeau-Girard, the park’s services manager.
 “And they stay there, they don’t look at you, they live their life, and you’re just looking at them and learning.”